hkevin01/poe-search/docs/USAGE_GUIDE.md

-# How to Use Automatic Token Management
+...existing code from /home/kevin/Projects/poe-search/USAGE_GUIDE.md...# How to Use Automatic Token Management

 ## Quick Start